nyic/nyic.shop/content/wood-shop-area/_index.md

 - Flip the low fence over and hook the rear end on the left side of the rip fence.
 Push the lever back to lock the low fence in place.
 - Do not allow the low fence to make contact with the blade.

+#### Blade Change

+- Unplug the saw
+- remove the table insert and the riving knife
+- Loosen the arbor nut and remove the blade
+- Blades are stored in the cubbies above the jointer.
+- If a blade is dull, write 'DULL' on it and post to the #General channel on Slack.

 #### Dust Collection

 Attach the 4" flex drop to the saw port in the workbench: